 We build C2 Montréal’s site on a vacant lot through which stray cats, groundhogs, foxes and other small animals pass.
 These furry friends have plenty of time and space to adjust their itinerary when site construction begins, and no animals have been hurt before, during or after the event.

-If you have questions about our sustainability efforts or wish to submit an idea, a project or a joint venture, get in touch with:
+If you have questions about our sustainability efforts or wish to submit an idea, a project or a joint venture, please get in touch with:

 Sustainability Project Manager